apiaxle/website/api.md

 * The inserted structure (including the new timestamp fields).

-## Delete an KEYRING.
-(DELETE)
-### Returns

-* `true` on success.

 # /v1/keyring/:keyring/keys
 ## List keys belonging to an KEYRING.
 (GET)
 ### Supported query params

-* from: Integer for the index of the first key you want to see.
+* from: The index of the first key you want to see.
 Starts at zero.
-* to: Integer for the index of the last key you want to see.
+* to: (default: 10) The index of the last key you want to see.
 Starts at zero.
-* resolve: if set to `true` then the details concerning the listed keys will also be printed.
+* resolve: If set to `true` then the details concerning the listed keys will also be printed.
 Be aware that this will come with a minor performace hit.

 ### Returns